This one without the tree.

 What I do

 I do communications coaching.
-I have two companies, Doppler Communications (helping startups and mid-sized manufacturers with their investment pitches), and Krause English (helping CEOs, CFOs, and boards with their language and presentation skills).
+I have two companies, The Presenting CFO (helping companies with their investment pitches), and Krause English (helping people with their language and presentation skills).
 My clients get projects approved and investments placed.

 I have spent 50% of my adult life abroad, with stints living and working in China and in Turkey.